Khabibulix/Mono-Python/2025/ProcessViz/README.md

 - Geolocation of opened connections
 - DB conn (Tortoise!!)
 - Optimize fetching of services with _WMI Watcher_ or _psutil_
+- Notification if a potentially dangerous process begins
+- _Pretty_ print of strings in DLL View
+- Adding script to create a shitty malicious process

 ## Possible improvements that i will **NOT** make